 Welcome, Lions!
 Your health and well-being are our paramount priorities as we deliver our distinctive Catholic, Jesuit, and Marymount educational experience in the pandemic era.
 We invite you to explore this website for the latest updates on how our community is coming together to reopen our university virtually, remotely, and when safe, in person.
 We are #LMUTogether.

-- LA County Issues Targeted Safer at Home Order
+- Update to L.A.
+County Safer at Home Order – New Quarantine Requirements

 - See Previous Updates